-Since the rainbow represents a covenant with all the creatures and not just humanity, does this teach us anything about the role other species might play in forming God's image?
-According to Kabbalah, one meaning of humanity being in God's image is that we contained the image of every other creature and being in the universe within us (based on the idea that "Adam olam katan" - "The human being is a microcosm").
-So the rainbow can represent the diversity of the cosmos, which make sup God's image, and which is found within each of us.
-See also module 10 below, where R. Shimshon Rafael Hirsch explains the rainbow in terms of what we call biodiversity.
+Since the rainbow represents a covenant with all the creatures and not just humanity, does this teach us anything about the part all the other species play in God's image?
+Hint: one of the ways that the Kabbalists thought that humanity was in God's image is that we contained the image of every other creature and being in the universe within us (Adam olam katan - see neohasid.org/torah/images).
+See also module 8 below, where R. Shimshon Rafael Hirsch explains the rainbow in terms of what we call biodiversity.